chrisccoy/amp-scratch/README.md

 `amp --server engage.amp.appcelerator.io:8080 stats`

+Full documentation on the CLI functionality can be found [here] (https://github.com/appcelerator/amp#cli)

 ## TROUBLESHOOTING

 The current version of docker that is running in the swarm is `1.12.1`.
-This version of docker is considered experimental and under certain circumstances, it might be necessary to manually manage the installation on the swarm host machine.
+In some cases Docker may become unstable and require a user to manually manage the installation, on the swarm host machine.
 Below are some useful commands to keep handy, when the situation arises.
 Note:

-You will need to be given access to the pem file containing the private SSH Key in order to execute the following commands.
+***NOTE***: You will need to be given access to the pem file containing the private SSH Key in order to execute the following commands.
+For example:
+`ssh -i ~/.ssh/amp-engage ubuntu@54.183.106.39`

 ### Delete All Services
 `docker service rm $(docker service ls -q) `